landoscar/landoscar/README.md

 i do appreciate every crown i get by the way!! im just too socially anxious 2 int with others .

-not faking <33 dont assume because of our age, past experiences, etc . do not harass us either ^_^
+not faking <33 dont assume because of our age, past experiences, etc . do not harass us either ^_^ , dni ex-friends aswell .

 im a optimus selfshipper , Dni MegaOp + Bumblebee x Optimus shippers.
 Do not interact.
 Seriously.